PowerShell/Community-Blog/Docs/Ideas-for-Posts.md

 The intended purpose of this blog is to provide a blogging platform for the PowerShell Community, both internal and external to Microsoft's PowerShell team.
-Posts to the blog can discuss products and technologies that are not part of the core PowerShell product or even made by Microsoft, as long as the content is relevant to PowerShell users and is not marketing those products.
+Posts to the blog can discuss products and technologies that aren't part of the core PowerShell product or even made by Microsoft, as long as the content is relevant to PowerShell users and isn't marketing those products.

 Acceptance of any blog post is done at the sole discretion of the Blog admins.